Mode testing, critical bandwidth and excess mass: A review on multimodality tests

 The previous tests show some limitations for practical applications: first, just the proposals of \citet{Silverman81} and \citet{FisMar01} allow to test (\ref{test}) for $k>1$.
 Despite the efforts of \citet{ChengHall98} and \citet{HallYork01} for providing good calibration algorithms, it will be shown in Section \ref{simulation} that the behaviour of all the proposals is far from satisfactory.
 Specifically, the test presented by \citet{Silverman81} is very conservative in general (although sometimes can show the opposite behaviour) and the proposal of \citet{FisMar01} does not have a good level accuracy.
 The new method proposed in this work overcomes these drawbacks by considering an excess mass statistic, as the one proposed by \citet{MulSaw91} with bootstrap calibration.
 Unlike \citet{ChengHall98}, a completely data-driven procedure will be designed, using the critical bandwidth under $H_0:j=k$, $k\in\mathbb Z^+$.

-\textbf{The proposal, in a nutshell.} Consider then the testing problem (\ref{test}) and take the excess mass statistic given in (\ref{msstatistic}), under the null hypothesis.
-Given $\mathcal{X}$, generate $B$ resamples $\mathcal{X}^{*b}$ ($b=1,\ldots, B$) of size $n$ from (a modified version of) $\hat{f}_{h_k}$.
+\textbf{The proposal, in a nutshell.} Consider the testing problem (\ref{test}) and take the excess mass statistic given in (\ref{msstatistic}), under the null hypothesis.
+Given $\mathcal{X}$, generate $B$ resamples $\mathcal{X}^{*b}$ ($b=1,\ldots, B$) of size $n$ from a modified version of $\hat{f}_{h_k}$, namely the \textit{calibration function} and subsequently denoted by $g$.
 For a significance level $\alpha$, the null hypothesis will be rejected if $\mathbb{P}(\Delta_{n,k+1}^*\leq \Delta_{n,k+1}|\mathcal{X})\geq 1- \alpha$, where $\Delta_{n,k+1}^*$ is the excess mass statistic obtained from the generated samples.
-It should be also noted that the procedure can be easily adapted to handle \citet{HallYork01} scenario: to test the null hypothesis that $f$ has almost $k$ modes in the interior of a given closed interval $I$, if $I$ is known, use (a modified version of) $\hat{f}_{h_{ {\mbox{HY}},k}}$ to generate the samples.
+It should be also noted that the procedure can be easily adapted to handle \citet{HallYork01} scenario: to test the null hypothesis that $f$ has at most $k$ modes in the interior of a given closed interval $I$, if $I$ is known, use (a modified version of) $\hat{f}_{h_{ {\mbox{HY}},k}}$ to generate the samples.
 From this brief description, two questions arise: How is this \emph{modified} version of $\hat{f}_{h_k}$ constructed?
 Does the procedure guarantee a correct calibration of the test?
-In fact, the construction of the modified kernel density estimator, namely the calibration function and subsequently denoted by $g$, is intended to ensure the correct calibration, under some regularity conditions.
+In fact, the construction of the calibration function as a modification of the kernel density estimator ensures the correct calibration, under some regularity conditions. \paragraph{Regularity conditions} (RC1) The density function $f$ is bounded with continuous derivative.
+(RC2) There exist $t_1$ and $t_2$, such that $f$ is monotone in $(-\infty,t_1)$ and in $(t_2,\infty)$.
+(RC3) {There are $(2j-1)$ points satisfying} $\{x : f'(x)=0 \mbox{ and } f(x)\neq 0\}$, which are the modes and antimodes of $f$, denoted as $x_i$, with $i=1,\ldots,(2j-1)$; and $f''(x_i)\neq 0$.
+(RC4) $f''$ exists and is H\"older continuous in a neighbourhood of each $x_i$.